etn-ccis/blui-react-component-library/docs/Drawer.md

 </div>

+You may use the inheritables to override the default styles -- see the [Inheritables](#Inheritables) section below.

 ## DrawerHeader
 The `DrawerHeader` contains the content at the top of the `Drawer`.
 By default, it renders multiple lines of text in the PX Blue style.
 If you supply a `titleContent`, you can render your own custom content in the title area.